A Giant Meteorite Ripped Up the Seafloor and Boiled Earth’s Oceans 3.26 Billion Years Ago. Then, Life Blossomed in Its Wake

 Researchers reconstructed this story of the ancient impact by studying rocks from a region of South Africa called the Barberton Greenstone Belt.
 They extracted samples of sediments deposited long ago on the coastal seafloor, both below and above the impact layer of S2—sites that chronologically correspond to before and after the event.

 The oldest layers contained prehistoric organic carbon that represents the remains of microbes that once thrived on the seafloor.
-Above these sheets were thick layers of spherules—solidified droplets of molten rock that from after meteorite impacts—which rained down in the wake of several impact events at the time.
+Above these sheets were thick layers of spherules—solidified droplets of molten rock that form after meteorite impacts—which rained down in the wake of several impact events at the time.
 The spherules were mixed with sand and pebbles kicked up by the resulting tsunamis.
 And on top of that were layers of petrified mud that slowly settled after the S2 impact, along with salt crystals left behind by the evaporating oceans.

 But the samples from farther above the impact layer present some of the most interesting clues: Geologists found sheets of ancient microbes again—perhaps even more than before—mixed in with an iron mineral called siderite.
 Rocks in these younger layers also had high levels of phosphorus.
 This suggests that life not only recovered after the meteorite impact—it blossomed, thanks to the delivery of essential nutrients.